 There are a couple of ways to destroy enzyme inhibitors.
 Cooking is one way but it also destroys any active enzymes.
 Another way is sprouting.
 This destroys the enzyme inhibitors and increases the enzyme availability.
 Taking digestive enzyme supplements is the best way to neutralize enzyme inhibitors in unsprouted seeds and nuts.

 Some foods, like soybeans, must be especially well heated to destroy the inhibitors.
 For example, many of the soy flours and powders on the market were not heated enough to destroy the inhibitors.

-The only solution is to take digestive enzymes.
+The most reliable solution is to take digestive enzymes.
 Most supplements instruct you to take from l to 3 capsules per meal.
 Of course, if you are eating all raw foods, then no enzymes are necessary for that meal.

 If you buy capsules, they should be opened and sprinkled on food.
 Tablets should be chewed up with your meals if possible.
 (They taste pretty darn bad so I just swallow them:o) This allows the enzymes to go to work almost immediately anyway.

 Concentrates of plant enzymes such as pineapple bromelain are better for pre-digestion of food than tablets of pancreatic enzymes.
 This is because plant enzymes work in the acidity of the stomach, whereas pancreatic enzymes work in the alkalinity of the small intestine.
 Still, either one of these supplements does help and is better than taking no supplements at all.

 If the enzyme tablet has an enteric coating, then it's not suitable since it will only release after it has passed the stomach.
 By this time, it's too late for pre-digestion.
 By then, your body has already used its own enzymes to digest the food you've eaten.